 The Philadelphia 76ers are a team on the rise, garnering new audiences as it harnesses the talent it’s been amassing for years.

-Alex Norcross is on a similar track, both in his co-op with the team and in his student career as a pre-junior in the Center for Sport Management.
+Alex Norcross is on a similar track, both in his co-op with the team and in his student career as a pre-junior majoring in Sport Management.
 After co-oping in the spring with CSN Philadelphia, now known as NBC Sports Philadelphia, he’s now moved up to a major league sports franchise.